Jenkins Multibranch Pipeline Tutorial For Beginners

 Multibranch Pipeline filter examples

-Step 7: If you choose to have a different name for Jenkinsfile, you can specify it in the build configuration.
 In the “Script Path” option, you can provide the required name.
 Ensure the Jenkinsfile is present in the repo with the same name you provide in the pipeline configuration.

 Also, Enable “Discard old builds” to keep only required build logs as shown below.

-Step 8: Save all the job configurations.
-Jenkins scans the configured Github repo for all the branches which has a PR raised.
+Jenkins scans the configured Github repo for all the branches and PR requests based on our configurations.

 The following image shows the job scanning the three branches, and since I haven’t raised any pull request, Jenkins won’t create any branch-based pipeline.
 I will show how to test the automatic pipeline creation after the webhook setup.

-multibranch pipeline scan for pull request
+multibranch pipeline initial repository scan

 Till now, we have done configurations on the Jenkins side to scan branches based on the PR requests.